-Kathmandu has been compared to strains such as Golden Teacher, Koh Samui, and Hanoi.
+Kathmandu has been compared to Golden Teacher, Koh Samui, and Hanoi strains.
 These strains have above-average potency and produce an insightful trip with bodily vibrations, light visual stimulation, and an overwhelming sense of calm.

 Kathmandu Variations & Genetic Relatives

 These strains produce huge mushrooms with above-average psychedelic potency; all three come from the Himalayan mountains.

 Where to Buy Kathmandu Spores

-Kathmandu spores are quite rare.
+Kathmandu spores are pretty rare.
 This isn’t a particularly new strain, but it’s not popular.
 Why this is, we’re not sure because Kathmandu has everything a stable Psilocybe cubensis mushroom should have going for it.

-Due to the strain’s unpopularity, spores are quite sparse.
+Due to the strain’s unpopularity, spores are pretty sparse.
 However, there are a couple of vendors that stock it.